reiniercriel/safe-chain/README.md

 # Aikido Safe Chain

+> 🚀 **Version 1.1.0: Full Package Manager Support**
+>
+> Starting from version 1.1.0, Aikido Safe Chain now provides complete protection for all package managers.
+We've changed how we block malicious packages: instead of checking which packages are being installed, we run a lightweight proxy server that intercepts and blocks downloads of packages containing malware.
+This means full dependency tree protection for all package managers, not just npm.

 The Aikido Safe Chain **prevents developers from installing malware** on their workstations through npm, npx, yarn, pnpm and pnpx.
 It's **free** to use and does not require any token.

 The Aikido Safe Chain wraps around the [npm cli](https://github.com/npm/cli), [npx](https://github.com/npm/cli/blob/latest/docs/content/commands/npx.md), [yarn](https://yarnpkg.com/), [pnpm](https://pnpm.io/), and [pnpx](https://pnpm.io/cli/dlx) to provide extra checks before installing new packages.
 This tool will detect when a package contains malware and prompt you to exit, preventing npm, npx, yarn, pnpm or pnpx from downloading or running the malware.